 Also of interest is that Wilmette has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Wilmette telecommute to their jobs.
-Overall, about 16.97% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.97% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Wilmette is a great place for families with children to consider.
 First of all, many other families with children live here, making Wilmette a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Wilmette has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Wilmette’s overall crime rate is lower than average for the country.

 One downside of living in Wilmette, however, is that residents on average have to contend with a long commute, spending on average 34.72 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Like elsewhere in America, most people in Wilmette use a private automobile to get to work.
 But notably, a substantial number of Wilmette‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.